jthet/my-coe332-hws/homework05/README.md

 # READ ME IN PROGRESS

-#Homework 4: "Buddy Flask"
+#Homework 5: "Undone (The Sweater Container)"
-### Scenario: Scenario: You have found an abundance of interesting positional and velocity data for the International Space Station (ISS).
-It is a challenge, however, to sift through the data manually to find what you are looking for.
-Your objective is to build a Flask application for querying and returning interesting information from the ISS data set.
+### Scenario: The API you developed for the ISS positional and velocity data (in homework 04) is a great start!
+But, there are many improvements we could make in order to make the API more useful.
+And, we can use some smart software engineering & design strategies to make our app more portable.

-#### Objective: Gain familiarity with flask.
+#### Objective: Gain familiarity with flask and containers.

 ### Data:
 The data for this homework set is a XML file that contains information on the state Vectors of the ISS at different epochs (points in time).
 The data can be viewed here: [ISS Public Data](https://spotthestation.nasa.gov/trajectory_data.cfm).

 The Data is read in as XML and converted to a python dictionary with the module `xmltodict`

 ### Scripts: